MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-create-a-linux-shielded-vm-template.md

 You may also want to extract the volume signature catalog from the VHDX.
 This file is used to provide information about the signing certificate, disk name, and version to VM owners who want to use your template.
-They need to import this file into the Shielding Data File Wizard to authorize you, the template author in posession of the signing certificate, to create this and future template disks for them.
+They need to import this file into the Shielding Data File Wizard to authorize you, the template author in possession of the signing certificate, to create this and future template disks for them.

 To extract the volume signature catalog, run the following command in PowerShell: